 Q: What is with these titles?

-A: The series is pretty notorious for the incredible variation of titles each of the entries have.
-The titles I use here are chosen specifically based on the following criteria: No repeats, while keeping the core of a recognizable title, without being overly long.
-This rules out sticking to any "official" English titles in full because those are full of nonsense and contradictions, and I'd have to field a question asking about why I deviated from that.
+This immediately rules out sticking to any version of Toho's "official" English titles which have violated all three of those rules.
 Using the original Japanese titles is out too, because some of those are truly obnoxious, two of them are exactly the same, and #31 in particular has an amazing Japanese title that's really hard to translate properly because of how all the kanji compounds work.
 One thing that's always irritated me is Godzilla vs. Mechagodzilla II, because it's not a sequel to Godzilla vs. Mechagodzilla, and at the time it was produced, it was a toss-up in the west whether that movie was called Godzilla vs. the Cosmic Monster or Godzilla vs. Mechagodzilla, so the existence of the "II" is ridiculous to begin with.
 Instead, I chose to differentiate the "tai," "vs.," and "X," series by... using the thing that actually differentiates those titles.
-So any film that uses "tai," I render here as spelling out "versus."
-This not only differentiates the 70's films fromt the 90's ones, but from the recent short Godzilla vs. Hedorah as well, plus there is a precedent, as the US TV dub of #7 was called Godzilla versus the Sea Monster.
-Monster Zero wasn't, that had the "vs.," not "versus," tacked onto it on video in the 80's, but these are "nice names," and when we're dealing with movies that go by a bunch of different names already, as long as you know which movie I'm talking about, then it's fine. #25 and #27, however, I dropped the top title that's just the monster's names (so no "X") because of the precedent set by Tokyo S.O.S., Final Wars, and the anime trilogy, keeping those as just "Godzilla colon subtitle."
-Each individual page will feature the film's original Japanese title as well as the titles for each of the English versions, so it's not like I'm trying to confuse anyone, just on this main list, I want to use names that play nice with each other.
-Y'know, nice names, like when you're making a mapinfo entry in a ZDoom wad.
+So any film that uses "tai," I render here as spelling out "versus," since in the Japanese title this is just the word itself (albeit in pictograph form), so the English equivalent should be the full word.
+This not only differentiates the 70's films from the 90's ones, but from the short Godzilla vs. Hedorah as well.
+Plus there is a precedent, as the US TV dub of #7 was called Godzilla versus the Sea Monster.
+Monster Zero wasn't, that had the "vs.," not "versus," tacked onto it on video in the 80's, but these are just names I'm using to make my personal webzone readable, so if I have to play a little fast and loose with the typography, that's not really unreasonable.

 Q: What is the "Champion Festival" series?
 Aren't those movies part of the Showa series?